 TLDR: Recommended as an excellent all-round bike GPS device.

-And should you wish to treat yourself to a whizzbang new bike GPS:
+And here are the links to treat yourself to a whizzbang new bike GPS:

 Okay, with the summary out of the way, it’s time for the detail.
 Grab an appropriate performance-enhancing beverage of your choice and let’s dig in…